-Baptisia australis is an upright native perennial which typically grows 3-4′ tall and occurs in … Continued
+Baptisia australis is an upright native perennial which occurs in rich woods, thickets and along … Continued

 Native plants have evolved over thousands of years alongside native wildlife and therefore offer the most useful habitat.
 Native plants feed bugs at every stage of life, and bugs are the very foundation for our entire food web.